robiningelbrecht/phpunit-coverage-tools/README.md

 - A minimum total coverage of *20%*
 - A minimum coverage of *80%* for all classes in namespace `RobinIngelbrecht\PHPUnitCoverageTools`
 - *100%* code coverage for the class `ApplicationFinishedSubscriber`
+- *100%* code coverage for the classes ending with `CommandHandler`

+### --clean-up-clover-xml

+Adding this argument will clean up the generated clover file after the application has finished running.

 ### Example when coverage is too low